Medical Laboratory Science

 Dawn Taylor, Department Chair and Program Director

-Adjunct Faculty: The program utilizes medical laboratory professionals in medical, research, and public health laboratories.
+Adjunct Faculty: The program utilizes faculty physicians and faculty medical laboratory professionals, medical, research, and public health laboratories.

 - Bachelor of Science in Medical Laboratory Science (joint degree with Oregon Tech and Oregon Health and Science University - OHSU)

 Oregon Tech, in partnership with OHSU, offers a course of study leading to a Bachelor of Science in Medical Laboratory Science degree.
 Students take coursework that combines a rigorous competency-based science curriculum with community-sponsored clinical training.
 Graduates are prepared to enter the medical laboratory science profession and to pursue career opportunities in various laboratory settings including medical, research, and public health.
 Students who successfully complete the degree program are eligible to take the Medical Laboratory Scientist (MLS) national board certification examination offered by the American Society for Clinical Pathology (ASCP).

 The Medical Laboratory Science professional program is accredited by the National Accrediting Agency for Medical Laboratory Science (NAACLS), 5600 North River Road, Suite 720, Rosemont, Illinois 60018-5119, (773) 714-8880.

 The mission of the Oregon Tech • OHSU Medical Laboratory Science Program is to educate, train, and graduate professionally competent and ethical individuals, committed to life-long learning, and who are prepared to meet current and future workplace challenges in medical laboratory science.

 Program of Study